boojamya/total_duration/README.md

 - Linux

 ## How to Use
 Select files and/or folders, drag and drop onto app.

+It is recursive so it will dig through all folders.

+---
-## Installation
+## **Installation**
+#### **DIRECT DOWNLOAD**
+You can download the fully built app under the "Releases" section of this Github page.

+#### **MANUAL BUILD**
-**You will need to download a static version of ffprobe.**
+**You will need to download a static version of ffprobe**
-> Visit https://www.ffmpeg.org/download.html where you can download the ffmpeg package (includes ffprobe).
+> Visit https://www.ffmpeg.org/download.html where you can download the ffmpeg package (includes ffprobe) depending on your OS.
 Look under the "Get packages & executable files" section.

 After downloading, drag the ffprobe executable into the Get_Total_Duartion folder.

 It's recomeneded to create a virtual environment and activate.